ElderWanderer0/Development_Story/README.md

 ### Hi there 👋

-- 🔭 I'm currently working on python
+- 🔭 I'm working on python and html, css
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning css, javascript